HaroldTheCat/Dougs-WordCloud-Generator/README.md

 Mueller, A. C. (2023).
 Wordcloud (Version 1.9.1) [Computer software]. https://github.com/amueller/wordcloud

 This is simply a GUI that implements his code, and prepares files for processing.

+For my Programing teacher that may look at this, no I did not plagerize this, this is my repo.
+I did not copy myself.